API Reference#

 download_custom(top_level_folder, sub_names, ses_names, datatype='all', overwrite_existing_files='never', dry_run=False, init_log=True)[source]#

-Download data from the central project folder to the local project folder.
+Download data from the central project to the local project folder.

 Parameters: